keesiemeijer/wp-template-viewer/readme.txt

 * Also include plugin files.
 * Show the file names in the footer instead of the toolbar.

-Filter documentation is comming shortly...
+Filter documentation is coming shortly...

 == Installation ==
 * Unzip the <code>wp-template-viewer.zip</code> folder.